pheonix-ggs/FenixSoftware/README.md

 PheonixSoftware is provided "as is" without any warranty, express or implied.
 The creator of PheonixOS shall not be held responsible for any damages, liabilities, or losses arising from the use or misuse of PheonixSoftware.

 Contact Information
-For any questions or concerns regarding the usage or licensing of PheonixSoftware, please contact the creator of PheonixOS at [contact email address].
+For any questions or concerns regarding the usage or licensing of PheonixSoftware, please contact the creator of PheonixOS at @PheonixTweaker

 Thank you for your understanding and compliance with the terms outlined in this readme.